YAMAHA TRICITY 300 (2020 - on) Review

 At a glance

 Overall ratingNext up: Ride & brakes

-Following in the triplicate wheel-tracks of Yamaha’s other three wheelers, the Tricity 125 and the Niken, the Tricity 300 offers one key difference: it can be ridden on a car licence.
+The Yamaha Tricity 300 offers one key difference to the firm's other three wheelers, the Tricity 125 and the Niken: it can be ridden on a car licence.

 Legally this is a trike (an ‘L5e’ if you want to get nerdy about it), meaning you don’t even need to take a CBT, let alone pass a bike test, to get behind the handlebars of a Tricity 300 – just so long as you have a full car licence.
 Obviously that’s going to be controversial and we’d recommend any sane, sensible and responsible rider get some training before taking to the road.

 - Related: Yamaha Niken GT long-term test